nymous/dotfiles/softwares.md

 - `xdg-user-dirs{,-gtk}`: create well-known directories such as Desktop, Documents and Music
 - `yarn`: a Node package manager
 - `yay`: an AUR helper
+- `youtube-dl`: to download videos from Youtube and so many more!
 - `ytop`: TUI system monitoring
 - `zathura{,-pdf-poppler}`: a PDF viewer
 - `zsh`: a good shell